Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Solving the EOM's

 The coupled equations of motion Eqs.~\ref{EOMp} which lead to the classical solutions $p_c(t),q_c(t)$, must now be tackled.
 Various cases are distinguished by the different imposed boundary conditions.
 The null solution $p_c^2(t)=1,q_c^2(t)=1$ satisfies the EOM's with zero action, $S_{0p}=S_{0q}=0$.
-For non-zero action, the solutions fall into 3 types which we shall call $P,Q,R$ as below:
+For non-zero action, the solutions fall into 3 types.
+Two are boundary hugging ($P,Q$) and one is diagonal ($R$):

 These are illustrated in Fig.~\ref{PQR}.

 So far our treatment has been both exact and general.
 But solving the coupled non-linear system is a daunting task.
 Let us therefore consider the case where both systems have identical parameters.
 We define the dimensionless quantity $\lambda$,